roadster-rs/roadster/README.md

 # Tracing + OpenTelemetry

 Roadster allows reporting traces and metrics using the `tracing` and `opentelemetry_rust` integrations.
-Provide the URL of your OTLP exporter in order to report the trace/metric data to your telemetry provider (e.g., SigNoz, New Relic, Datadog, etc).
+Provide the URL of your OTLP exporter in order to report the trace/metric data to your telemetry provider (e.g., Grafana, SigNoz, New Relic, Datadog, etc).

 # Background/async job queue using [Sidekiq.rs](https://crates.io/crates/rusty-sidekiq)